A trip abroad is rarely cheap, but a lack of planning can swallow up even more of your hard-earned cash.

 Cruisingexcursions.com specialises in shore excursions and promises to get you back on board in time, or to the next port if there’s an unavoidable delay.

-We found a day trip to Pompeii, Sorrento and Positano for £57 per person on its website – £16 less than a similar offering with P&O.
+We found a day trip to Pompeii, Sorrento and Positano from £60 per person on its website – almost half the price of a Pompeii and Sorrento tour with Celebrity Cruises (from £110pp).

 If you’ve bonded with fellow passengers, you can make further savings by booking as a small group.